Beach resort or desert escape? Why not try both these hotspots?

 The resort also employs a marine biologist to help conserve the turtles who lay their eggs on Saadiyat's shores.

-This summer alone, marine expert Emily has found and protected many nests on the island leading to successful hatches.
+During the summers, marine expert Emily has found and protected many nests on the island leading to successful hatches.
 She has also rehabilitated and re-released adult turtles who wash up injured.

 Try Pilates on the beach at sunset with a Bodyism instructor and the sound of waves lapping at your feet.